Stuck in a rut? Check out these tips on how to be ultra-inspired and motivated in the workplace.

 Writing a to-do list is a good way to help you monotask, or tackle each task one by one and keeping tabs on your everyday progress.
 Plus being able to tick off each item on your list also gives you that great sense of accomplishment.

-Do you have more secrets when it comes to revving up work productivity?
+Do you have more secrets when it comes to revving up your work productivity?
 We’d love to hear them!
 Write them in the comments below.